Haannbboo/JAQK/README.md

-# Welcome to JAQK financial report package
+# Welcome to JAQK financial data module
 > A light and useful toolkit developed for financial report getter and basic analysis and calculations.

 > It starts with an assignment, proceeds with deadlines, and grows with passions. - Hanbo Guo